minkphp/Mink/README.md

 Then add it in [MinkContext](https://github.com/Behat/Mink/blob/develop/src/Behat/Mink/Behat/Context/MinkContext.php) after line #657.

-The filename must match with the same translated language file in Behat and Gherkin in order to work correctly.
-If the language does not exist in Gherkin and Behat you must  add it there too.
+**Important:** The filename must match with the same translated language file in [Behat](https://github.com/Behat/Behat/tree/master/i18n) and [Gherkin](https://github.com/Behat/Gherkin/tree/master/i18n) in order to work correctly.
+If the language does not exist in [Gherkin](https://github.com/Behat/Gherkin/tree/master/i18n) and [Behat](https://github.com/Behat/Behat/tree/master/i18n) you must  add it there too.

 Copyright
 ---------